 After the first week of classes, permission numbers are generated equal to the number of classroom seats minus the enrollment of the class.

 Permission numbers may be requested via the Permission Number Request form.
-However, permission numbers will NOT be generated by request unless there is space in the classroom assigned, which means students must have dropped the course or be administratively dropped (See Administrative Drop webpage &/or Administrative Drop directions below).
+However, permission numbers will NOT be generated by request unless there is space in the classroom assigned, which means students must have dropped the course or be administratively dropped (See Administrative Drop webpage).
 Faculty may submit a room change request if a larger classroom is needed, this should be done prior to submitting this permission number request form.

 Faculty should track attendance in the first weeks of the semester and follow the instructions on the Administrative Drop webpage to remove students who do not follow attendance requirements during the add/drop period.
 Administrative Drop should not be used to drop student who have enrolled in an open class during the first week of the semester.

 Departments seeking to restrict enrollment during the first week of classes should contact Academic Scheduling (email@example.com).